OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial-new.md

 ## Get slide metadata

-Complete the following steps to retrieve metadata for the selected slide.
+Complete the following steps to add code that retrieves metadata for the selected slide.

 1. In the **Home.html** file, replace `TODO4` with the following markup.
 This markup defines the **Get Slide Metadata** button that will appear within the add-in's task pane.